Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

 Engaging in real conversations with your potential customers will most likely get you the farthest.

-Like we mentioned earlier, a lot of digital lead generation and marketing in general is built on trust.
+Like we mentioned earlier, a lot of digital lead generation and marketing, in general, are built on trust.

-Vouching for it without being in-your-face about it will definitely make potential consumers want to try it out, as opposed to being pushy and promote-y will only drive them away.
+Vouching for it without being too annoying will make potential consumers want to try it out, as opposed to being pushy, which drives them away.

-For B2Bs that offer services, on the other hand, it is a tad bit more challenging because most of your potential clients rely on mostly on your modes of persuasion.
+For B2Bs that offer services, it is a bit more challenging because most of your potential clients rely on your methods of persuasion.